 Alibaba and AliExpress are the big ones when it comes to DropShipping from China – the ones that almost everyone has heard of, whether they have been involved in DropShipping or not.
 Alibaba is for retailers that want to be able to buy in bulk, so if you’re just starting out in DropShipping, then you’re going to be looking towards AliExpress instead, where you can source low-priced items for delivery to customers worldwide.
 You’re probably already aware of the issues that many DropShipping businesses report with AliExpress DropShipping, such as long delivery times and communication issues, so you may want to use one of the services that make AliExpress DropShipping easier.

 Of course we were going to mention our service – why would we not?!
 The Avasam DropShipping marketplace is designed specifically to make DropShipping better, with all the automation you need.
-We’re talking about product sourcing (including bulk sourcing), listing tools, sales channel integrations, order processing, and an automated returns and refunds process, amongst other really useful automation.
+We’re talking about product sourcing (including bulk sourcing), listing tools, sales channel integrations (including Shopify, BigCommerce, Amazon, eBay, and WooCommerce), order processing, and an automated returns and refunds process, amongst other really useful automation.
 All of our suppliers are based in the UK and Europe, (although we’re working to bring more suppliers on board) so there aren’t the delays with shipping that you see with DropShipping from China.
-With low subscription charges as you scale (from just £15.75 + VAT), we’re doing everything we can to make DropShipping better, and whatever stage your business is currently, Avasam is almost certainly going to be useful for your business.
+With low subscription charges as you scale, we’re doing everything we can to make DropShipping better, and whatever stage your business is currently, Avasam is almost certainly going to be useful for your business.

 Want an alternative to AliExpress for DropShipping from China?
 Then DHGate is almost certainly going to be what you’re looking for.
 With B2B access to more than 2.2 million businesses globally supporting more than 26 million users around the world, and multilingual sales, DHGate should definitely be on your radar if you’re thinking about DropShipping internationally.